serbrech/containers/cheatsheet.md

 ## docker-compose

-in the docke-compose folder :
-this is using the docker web
+in the docker-compose folder : this is using the docker-node image

 ## docker-swarm